Characters of Persona 3: Yukari Takeba

 Yukari is popular at school because of her good looks, cheerful disposition, and energetic attitude.
 Though outwardly friendly and extroverted, she is very careful not to let anyone get truly close to her.
 She constantly picks on Junpei, hides her true motives from the group, and represses a lot of anger and sorrow about her past.

 It is revealed that Yukari has been on her own for quite some time.
-Her father died a mysterious death a decade ago, in 1999, and her mother neglects her in favor of a string of shallow boyfriends.
+Her father died a mysterious death a decade ago, in 1999, and her mother neglects her in favor of a string of shallow (and possibly abusive) boyfriends.
 She slowly begins to open up to the protagonist because he is an orphan (having lost both of his parents in the same incident) and can understand her isolation.
 Midway through the game, Yukari discovers that her father was involved in the incident that unleashed the Shadows upon the world.
 Yukari is forced to face her anger and overcome it, and decides to fight for her friends and her father's memory.

 In the Lovers Arcana (恋愛, Ren'ai) Social Link, which represents a choice for the protagonist's journey, the Protagonist helps Yukari mend her relationship with her mother.
 If the protagonist makes the correct choices, Yukari will fall in love with him.
 If the player chooses not to date any girls, Yukari will appear for all the dating events.

 In Persona 3: FES's The Answer, Yukari is the group member who is most reluctant to go back into battle against the Shadows and seems that she only wants to move on with her life.
 However, she fell in love with the protagonist, and as such, is bitter and jealous towards Aigis, who was not only able to spend the last moment with the protagonist before his death, but also inherited his powers.
 As such, Yukari constantly shows random mood swings towards her.
 After witnessing the protagonist's sacrifice and the burden he must carry, she finally overcomes her jealousy, apologizing to Aigis and offer her to become her roommate.

 Yukari appears as a playable character in the fighting game Persona 4 Arena Ultimax.
-After the end of Persona 3, Yukari decided to put herself through college working as a model, and her proficiency with a bow landed her the television role as Suzuko Kujakuin (孔雀院 鈴子, Kujakuin Suzuko), otherwise known as Feather Pink (フェザーピンク, Fezā Pinku), on Phoenix Ranger Featherman Victory, which is part of the Phoenix Rangers franchise, a show in the series that parodies the Power Rangers series.
+After the end of Persona 3, Yukari decided to put herself through college working as a model, and her proficiency with a bow landed her the television role as Suzuko Kujakuin (孔雀院 鈴子, Kujakuin Suzuko), otherwise known as Feather Pink (フェザーピンク, Fezā Pinku), on Phoenix Sentai Featherman Victory, which is part of the Phoenix Sentai franchise, a show in the series that parodies the Super Sentai series.
 While filming on location, a real helicopter appears with Mitsuru coming out of it, asking Yukari for her help in a new emergency.
 Within the events of the game, her Persona is Isis.

 Shigenori Soejima comments that he designed Yukari with the contemporary look, which caused her to be popular on and off with the development team during the making of the game.
 She is portrayed by Maho Tomita in Persona 3: The Weird Masquerade.